Why understanding the teenage brain is key to coaching

 "But we would celebrate the way he played.
 The exciting part of his game would be the bit we were waiting to see.
 That type of play that would put a smile on our faces: we didn’t want him to get rid of it.

 “Dele didn't drown in a sea of learning objectives.
-We were cautious not to overburden him with too many learning objectives, instead focusing on making his strengths better rather than focussing on weaknesses."
+We were cautious not to overburden him with too many learning objectives, instead focusing on making his strengths better rather than focusing on weaknesses."

 SENSITIVITY TO CRITICISM: